-- 1 The employee shall retain 62.5% of his total remuneration over the hours of leave. - There shall be no accumulation of holiday hours over the hours of the parental leave. - 3 Any commuting allowance shall be adjusted proportional to the actual working days. - 4 During illness or disability, the parental leave shall not be suspended and the pay over the hours of leave shall remain 62.5% of the total remuneration. - 5 In the event the employee hands in his notice within six months of the end of the parental leave on partial pay, or his employment is terminated due to circumstances attributable to him, he shall be
+- 1. The employee shall retain 62.5% of his total remuneration over the hours of leave. - 2.
+There shall be no accumulation of holiday hours over the hours of the parental leave. - 3.
+Any commuting allowance shall be adjusted proportional to the actual working days. - 4.
+During illness or disability, this not including pregnancy leave or maternity leave, the parental leave shall not be suspended and the pay for the hours of leave shall continue to be 62.5 % of the total remuneration. - 5.
+In the event the employee hands in his notice within six months of the end of the parental leave on partial pay, or his employment is terminated due to circumstances

-- obligated to repay the partial remuneration he received. - 6 Pension premium payments shall continue in full during the parental leave, subject to the regular apportionment of the pension contribution costs between employer and employee.
+- attributable to him, he shall be obligated to repay the partial remuneration he received. - 6.
+Pension premium payments shall continue in full during the parental leave, subject to the regular apportionment of the pension contribution costs between employer and employee.